- Friend

 “Merry Christmas to you and your family, Love Betty, James, and Inez.”

 It can be a daunting task to write all of these greeting cards for Christmas.
 I recommend that you find a quiet and inspiring place to sit down and write all of them.
 A Christmas soundtrack can be just what you need to get into the holiday spirit.
-You can solicit ideas from your children or other family members.
-Merry Christmas in advance.
-Hope this Christmas will bring you and your family solace, joy, peace, and happiness.
+You can solicit ideas from your children or other family members or take some pointers from our collection of Christmas greetings.